zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

     - `7`: The Agora Cloud Recording service stops.
     - `8`: The recording is ready to exit.
     - `20`: The recording exits abnormally.
-  - `sliceStartTime`: String.
+  - `sliceStartTime`: Number.
 The time when the recording starts.
 Unix timestamp (ms).

 ## <a name="stop"></a>Stops cloud recording